Skip to main content

 Black-tailed Godwit in water, photo

-Along with the Avocet, the black-tailed godwit is one of the few species re-established in the UK as breeding birds - there were as few as four breeding pairs recorded!
+Along with the Avocet, the Black-tailed Godwit is one of the few species re-established in the UK as breeding birds - there were as few as four breeding pairs recorded!
 Over time and thanks to conservation efforts, both the breeding and over-wintering populations have risen.

 Until the early 19th century this bird was widespread in East Anglia and parts of Yorkshire but had almost disappeared by 1830 due to extensive draining of land, organised shoots and egg-collecting.